 Many times, scholarships only last for a year, but are renewable.
-If this is the case for a scholarship you win, make sure to keep in mind the renewal deadline to keep receiving funding.
+If this is the case for a scholarship you receive, make sure you know how to reapply and when the renewal deadline is to keep receiving funding.

 Last, but certainly not least, accepting scholarships could impact your financial aid if the awards exceed your financial need.
-If this is a worry of yours, make sure to reach out to your school before accepting a scholarship.
+If this is a worry of yours, make sure to reach out to your college or university before accepting a scholarship.

 Frequently asked questions about scholarship requirements